Lake Sfânta Ana

 In winter, the lake is covered with a layer of ice of up to 1 m.
 The lake is part of the Mohos Nature Reserve.

 Near the lake there is a Roman Catholic chapel dedicated to Saint Anne.

-Swimming in the lake in general is prohibited since April 2018.
+Swimming in the lake in general has been prohibited since April 2018.
 It is available only for sporting events under special permits.